PaulKinlan/paul.kinlan.me/content/2018-01-28-we-need-DOM-APIs-in-workers.markdown

 ---
+date: 2018-01-28 13:20:31+00:00
+description: If we are to build HTML in Workers then we need some 'DOM' in them.
 slug: we-need-DOM-APIs-in-workers
-date: 2018-01-28T13:20:31.000Z
+summary: I need DOM APIs in Workers to efficiently process and manipulate XML/HTML data, crucial for projects like my RSS feed reader where consistent data handling across client, service worker, and server is essential.
+Currently, I use DOMParser on the client-side, but its absence in Workers forces me to rely on the 'xml-dom' npm package, which adds overhead.
+While many advocate for DOM in Workers to improve main thread performance, my focus is on off-main-thread data processing.
+Native DOM APIs in Workers would significantly streamline this process.
+tags:
+- DOM
+- JavaScript
+- Web Workers
+- Service Workers
+- XML
+- HTML
+- RSS
+- Data Processing
+- Performance
-title: "We need DOM APIs in Workers"
+title: We need DOM APIs in Workers
-description: "If we are to build HTML in Workers then we need some 'DOM' in them."
-tags: ['DOM', 'javascript']

 ---

 I need DOM APIs in Workers for different reasons than most people.
 Many people